 - Better Choice

-- Stocks of sea mullet in NSW, WA and QLD are considered healthy.
+- Stocks of sea mullet in WA are considered healthy.

 - The nets used to catch sea mullet generally have a low impact on habitat.